Kintyre/ksconf/docs/source/cmd_promote.rst

 .. note::

     Unfortunately the unit testing coverage for the ``promote`` command is quite low.
-    This is primarily because I haven't yet figured out how to handle unitteesting for interactive CLI tools (as this is the only interactive command to date.)
+    This is primarily because I haven't yet figured out how to handle unit testing for interactive CLI tools (as this is the only interactive command to date.)
     I'm also not sure how much the UI may change;
     Any assistance in this area would be greatly appreciated.